 Honors in Course

 Honors in Course can be earned in any course with permission of the instructor.
 Some courses have built-in option to earn Honors in Course with established guidelines for the additional work students must complete to earn honors in the course.
 In courses without a built-in honors option, students can work with faculty members to develop an individualized plan to achieve Honors in Course.
 This option works particularly well for a specialized upper level course in the student’s area of interest.
 To earn Honors in Course, a student will be expected to complete additional work or a creative project that requires repeated effort and contact with the faculty member over the course of the semester.
-To earn Honors in Course for a course without a built-in option, students can apply to earn Honors in Course by the end of the fifth week of the semester in which the course is being taught.
+To earn Honors in Course for a course without a built-in option, students can apply to earn Honors in Course using the Honors in Course Proposal Form by the end of the fifth week of the semester in which the course is being taught.
 For courses that have a built-in Honors in Course option, students can register for the H option through the regular registration process.
-Contact Dr. Amy Downing, email@example.com for information on how to apply for Honors in Course.
+The student must earn a B- or higher in the course to earn ‘H’ in course.
+Contact Dr. Amy Downing, email@example.com for additional information or questions about earning Honors in Course